HomeTriviaFood & CultureChampagne

 3.

-Only sparkling wine from the Champagne region of France can legally be called Champagne.
+Under European Union law, only sparkling wine produced in the Champagne region of France can be labeled as Champagne.

 Click to reveal answer ›